DMV.ORG is a privately owned website that is not owned or operated by any government agency.

 If you want to drive the following vehicle types, you need a CDL:

-• Vehicles transporting 16 or more people, including you as the driver.
+• Vehicles transporting 16 passengers or more, including you as the driver.

 • Vehicles carrying placarded amounts of hazardous materials.